Brilliant-Home-Technology-Public/thrift_types/README.md

 * **Interfaces**
   * Android/iOS Clients currently do not use PeripheralInterfaces
   * Server checks this to alert on missing variables.
 Variables should be added to the interface and thrift_types deployed to server before/in tandem with adding the actual variable
+  * Any new variable to an existing peripheral interface for a peripheral that lives in server MUST initially be optional.
+After all homes have been migrated, this can potentially be made required.
   * RULES:
     * SOMEONE ELSE FILL THIS OUT